hmlongco/Resolver/Documentation/Registration.md

 If you're using frameworks, CocoaPods or Carthage, you'll need the `import Resolver` line.
 If you added Resolver.swift directly to your project, just delete that line.

 That's it.
-You've added the basic level of intergration.
+You've added the basic level of integration.

 But as is, it's not very useful until you actually register some classes.

 ## Add Injection Files<a name=files></a>

-It's a common practice with Resolver, Swinject, and other DI systems to add addtional "injection" files to your project to support the dependencies needed by a particular part of the code base.
+It's a common practice with Resolver, Swinject, and other DI systems to add additional "injection" files to your project to support the dependencies needed by a particular part of the code base.

 Let's say you have a group in your project folder named "NetworkServices", and you want to register some of those services for use by Resolver.